The $C^{1,\alpha}$ boundary Harnack principle in a slit domain and its application to the Signorini problem: Introduction

-Let's now consider the more general Signorini problem \eqref{general Signorini} where we allow variable coefficients.
-It was shown in \cite{G09} that when $M,\psi$ are $C^{1,\beta}$ for some $\beta>1/2$, $A$ is $C^{1,\gamma}$ for all $\gamma>0$ and $F$ is just H\"older continuous, then $U$ is $C^{1,1/2}$ on both sides of $M$.
+For more general Signorini problems \eqref{general Signorini} with variable coefficients, it was shown in \cite{G09} that when $M,\psi$ are $C^{1,\beta}$ for some $\beta>1/2$, $A$ is $C^{1,\gamma}$ for all $\gamma>0$ and $F$ is just H\"older continuous, then $U$ is $C^{1,1/2}$ on both sides of $M$.
 Later, in \cite{GSVG14,KRS16,RS17}, the optimal regularity of $U$ was improved subsequently to Lipschitz, $W^{1,p}$ and $C^{\alpha}$ coefficients.

 The regular free boundary points are also defined using the Almgren' frequency. \begin{definition} Let $U\geq\psi=0$ on $M$ be a solution of \eqref{general Signorini}.
 We say that a free boundary point $x_{0}\in\Gamma$ is regular, if the Almgren's frequency function